desmarais-patrick/notes/exports/architecture/notes-gcp.md

 Workers can implement an `health/` endpoint to see how they are doing.

 This tool could help process notes, and eventually augment them with attachments.

+*Cloud Source Repositories*

+It stores source code.
+It seems similar to a regular Git server repository.

+*Cloud Endpoints*

+API management software to secure, monitor, analyze, and set quotas.
+It supports gRPC, OpenAPI and frameworks in AppEngine standard environment.